EOG Resources, Inc. (EOG) Management presents at JP Morgan's Fifth Annual Energy Conference (Transcript)

 Operator

 Good morning.
 And welcome to JP Morgan's Fifth Annual Energy Conference, but maiden voyage in a virtual format.
-My name is Arun Jayaram, Head of the US E&P Research at JP Morgan.
+My name is Arun Jayaram, Head of the U.S. E&P Research at JP Morgan.
 We're delighted to have EOG Resources to kick off this year's conference.
-EOG has been one of the leaders and value creation in US shale, harnessing its premium drilling strategy.
+EOG has been one of the leaders in value creation in U.S. shale, harnessing its premium drilling strategy.
 Presenting for EOG is the company's Chief Operating Officer Billy Helms, is going to elaborate on the company's key strategic steps to emerge from the downturn in a stronger position.

 With that I'll turn it over to Billy to kick off the E&P presentations at our conference.
 Billy?